 Of course, I had to share the wealth with my neighborhood buddies, and soon almost every household on Varnum Lane had a chick or two, thanks to my Easter generosity.
 I’m sure my friends’ parents were thrilled with me and even more thrilled with my mother.
 I ended up keeping one chick, whom I named Groucho.
 To this day I have absolutely no idea what happened to Groucho or to any of the other chicks.
 One day, they were simply gone.
 I’m willing to bet they got dumped on the doorstep of the nearest poultry farm.

-Easter is just days away now, and you may be on the lookout for the perfect gift for the youngster in your life.
-If you find yourself leaning towards baby chicks, lean away—fill your baskets with chicks are made of marshmallow, chocolate or some other sweet instead.
-In the meantime, Jae and I will keep our ears open for the sound of sad peeping outside our front door.
+As Easter approaches, you might be seeking the perfect gift for the youngster in your life.
+If you find yourself leaning toward baby chicks, lean away—fill your baskets with chicks made of marshmallow, chocolate or some other sweet instead.
+In the meantime, Jae and I will listen carefully for the sound of sad peeping outside our front door.